-• Students may not make up more than 20 hours in any module.
+- Make-up hours in the Dental Assisting program must be completed on campus in the scheduled module or course. - Students may not make up more than 20 hours in any module.

-Vocational Nursing (Los Angeles, Orange County, and Ontario campuses) and Dental Assisting program
+Vocational Nursing (Los Angeles, Orange County, and Ontario campuses)

-• Students are expected to attend all classes and clinical learning experiences.
-Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up in order to pass the current module and prior to advancing to the subsequent module.

-Vocational Nursing program at American Career College at St. Francis

 - Students are expected to attend all classes and clinical learning experiences.
+Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up in order to pass the current module and prior to advancing to the subsequent module. - Make-up hours in the Vocational Nursing program must be completed on campus, laboratory, or at the assigned clinical sites. - Students must complete all required hours for externship modules or clinical courses to meet graduation requirements.

+Vocational Nursing program (American Career College at St. Francis)

+- Students are expected to attend all classes and clinical learning experiences.
 Ultimately, 100% of the clock hour credits must be accounted for, so any absences must be made up.
 For courses that last from one to nine weeks, a warning will be issued after just one absence.
 For those courses that last ten to sixteen weeks, the warning is issued after the second absence.
 Continued absenteeism may result in dismissal from the program. - 1.
 Attendance and punctuality is expected in all classes and clinical sessions. - 2.
 "No Call/No Show" is defined as failure to report to class and/or clinical area as scheduled without appropriate and timely notification to the instructor. - 3.
 Should an emergency arise, timely notification is defined as 60 minutes before the start of theory/clinical. - 4.
 Absences and tardiness will be evaluated on a case-by-case basis as to whether the student will be retained or terminated from the program.
 Contagious illnesses, the demise of a family member, and equally catastrophic reasons for absences will be taken into consideration for student retention.
-Documentation supporting absence or tardy must be provided to the Director of Nursing. - A tardy equates to partial attendance and is unacceptable given the clock-hour nature of the Vocational Nursing program.
+Documentation supporting absence or tardy must be provided to the Director of Nursing.

+A tardy equates to partial attendance and is unacceptable given the clock-hour nature of the Vocational Nursing program.
 Two tardies equals one absence.
 When a student has a second tardy, a written warning will be issued.
 Continued tardiness will result in progressive disciplinary action.
-A student may be terminated for excessive tardiness. - 1.
-Any student arriving up to ten minutes past the scheduled start of theory will be considered tardy. - 2.
+A student may be terminated for excessive tardiness.

+- 1. Any student arriving up to ten minutes past the scheduled start of theory will be considered tardy. - 2.
 A student who arrives beyond ten minutes for theory is also considered tardy but will be admitted into the room only when the class is given a break. - 3.
 A student who arrives late (i.e., any time after the published class start time) for a scheduled clinical rotation will be sent to the Director of Nursing who will determine if the student should be sent home and considered absent from clinical.
 Based on the decision of the Director, a student may be required to make up all clinical hours for that day. - 4.
 If a student returns late from a break or leaves early, the student is considered tardy and will be required to make up the time missed. - 5.
 If a student does not attend post-conference after the clinical experience, the student is considered absent and will be required to make up all clinical hours for that day.
 Emergency situations preventing attendance at post-conference will be reviewed at the instructor's discretion, with approval by the Director of Nursing, and the student will still be required to make up the missed time.